 Since Safeguard Authentication Services relies on Active Directory, follow Microsoft's best practices for keeping the database highly available.
-The Management Console for Unix and other administration tools, are not critical to the operation of Safeguard Authentication Services and can quickly be reinstalled from scratch if needed.
+The administration tools are not critical to the operation of Safeguard Authentication Services and can quickly be reinstalled from scratch if needed.